emestee/dayz-epoch-linux-server-magic/README.md

 Here is what it does exactly:

-* Downloads the game data files from Steam
+* Downloads the game data files from Steam (this method can and should be used with all linux game servers instead of uploading the binaries manually)
 * Downloads the current server binary from BIS website
 * Downloads the necessary PBOs
 * Downloads the Linux hive port by denisio